 - All overdue books must be returned.
 All fines, replacement and processing fees must be paid by the end of the semester to be able to register for classes, receive diplomas, or obtain transcripts.
-Library fines exceeding $10 will prevent access to borrowing books, requesting books from other CSU libraries and linking to online library databases from off campus.
+Library fines exceeding $10 will prevent access to borrowing books, requesting books from other CSCU libraries and linking to online library databases from off campus.

 Q. Is library information available from off-site locations?

 A. The libraries provide 24/7 virtual access to a wide variety of databases that furnish full text access to thousands of ebooks, journals, magazines, newspapers, art images, music, and streaming video.
 These resources can be found on the library webpages and can be accessed on or off campus using your university Windows ID and password.

 A. The first grade report comes approximately nine weeks into the semester.
 These midterm grades don’t show permanently on your transcript, and they don’t factor into your GPA — but they do reflect the progress you are making in each class.
 If you’re running a D, F or INC, that’s a warning!
 You need to see your instructor about getting help.
 Or talk to your advisor.
 You might want to think about withdrawing from that class – but remember, financial aid, housing, health insurance, etc., may be impacted by any negative change in your course-credit status.
 The important thing to remember is that a D, F or INC grade at midterm is a red flag and is the time to make a change through your instructor, advisor, Academic Advisement or any WCSU faculty or staff member who you feel comfortable approaching.